 Habitat and Conservation

 Oaks are the most important group of trees in Missouri, in both human and ecosystem value.
-They dominate most of the forests, woodlands, and savannas in the state, with their very presence essentially defining many of habitat types.
+They dominate most of the forests, woodlands, and savannas in the state, with their very presence essentially defining many of Missouri's habitat types.

 Different oak species have different habitats they typically occupy.
 For example, some are most common in dry, rocky, upland Ozark woodlands, while others are most common in low, wet, bottomland or swampy areas, as in the Bootheel or along our big rivers.